sparkfun/SparkFun_RTK_mosaic-X5/docs/quick_start.md

 		set --password=YOUR_PASSWORD
 	```

-    * To save time, you can set all three together:
+    * To save time, you can set all three together with one of:

 !!! code
 	``` c++